xbeat/Machine-Learning/README.md

 LoRA (Low-Rank Adaptation) is a popular technique for fine-tuning large language models, but it's not typically used for pre-training.
 This presentation will explore the reasons behind this limitation and discuss alternative approaches.

+## Exploring Bootstrap Techniques

+Understanding Bootstrap

+Bootstrap is a powerful statistical technique used for estimating the sampling distribution of a statistic by resampling with replacement from the original dataset.
+It's widely applied in various fields, including machine learning, to assess the variability and uncertainty of statistical estimates.

 ## Introduction to Autoencoders and Variational Autoencoders in Python

 Introduction to Autoencoders